 Repeating tasks continuously or asking the same thing over and over is common for a person with dementia.

-A person with dementia can be sidetracked from repetitive behaviour with other activities to focus on.
+A person with dementia can be sidetracked from repetitive behaviour by encouraging them to focus on other activities.

 People with dementia can feel quite anxious due to changes around them for a multitude of reasons, including grief, failure and loss.

 Signs of anxiety in people with dementia include restlessness, pacing or fidgeting.

 A common side effect is an individual with dementia becoming “clingy”.

 Being trailed by a person with dementia might be due to the person feeling lost or uncertain.